-Debbie is Founder and Chief Executive of AFRUCA – Africans Unite Against Child Abuse.
-She holds an Executive Master degree in Public Administration from the London School of Economics and Political Science, a Master degree in Urban Policy from the University of North London and a Bachelors degree in French and Education from the University of Benin, Nigeria.
+Debbie Ariyo is Chief Executive of AFRUCA, a UK charity she founded in 2001 to address child safeguarding and child trafficking issues in African diaspora communities and provide services to help support children and families and rehabilitate victims.
+A former UK civil servant, she holds an Executive Master degree in Public Administration from the London School of Economics and Political Science, a Master degree in Urban Policy from the University of North London and a Bachelor degree in French and Education from the University of Benin, Nigeria.

-Debbie is a great lover of African art and theatre, enjoys classical music and is a fan of Fela, the Nigerian Afro-beats maestro.
-She enjoys travelling, exploring the hidden gems in different places visited.
+Debbie is a great lover of African art and theatre, studies Yoruba history, enjoys classical music and is a fan of Fela, the Nigerian Afro-beats maestro.
+She enjoys travelling, exploring the hidden gems in different places.